8-Week College Courses Online [2025 Guide: Online College Courses]

 University of Massachusetts – Global

-The educational model at the University of Massachusetts Global is focused on meeting the needs of adult learners.
+The University of Massachusetts – Global is focused on meeting the needs of adult learners.
 The school began in 1958 as a higher-education option for military members and today serves adult students of all backgrounds.
-Since 2012, the school has offered online courses in addition to classes on its California campus.
+Since 2012, the school has offered online courses in addition to the classes on its California campus.

 University of Mount Olive